Table of Contents

 Minimum GMAT Score for Harvard MBA

-Harvard Business School does not publish a minimum GMAT score for its MBA program.
-However, looking at the official class profile, the lower end of the middle 80% GMAT range is 645, which gives a practical reference point for applicants.
+Harvard Business School does not publish a minimum GMAT score for MBA applicants.
+However, the official class profile shows that the lower end of the middle 80% GMAT range is 645, which can serve as a practical benchmark.

 GMAT Focus Edition for Harvard MBA Applicants